HeyYouWhoMe/BroadcastViewer/README.md

 Although we have created this class from scratch, the significance of it is in the first line, the matter that our custom ```ImmediatePersonaBroadcastReceiver``` extends the ```BroadcastReceiver``` class.

-The ```BroadcastReceiver``` class is an Android Operating System class that gives us the following method:
+The ```BroadcastReceiver``` class is an Android Operating System class that forces us override the following method:

 ```
 public override void OnReceive(Context context, Intent intent)